goshdarnharris/emctools/README.md

 6. download https://github.com/python-ivi/python-usbtmc/archive/master.zip
 7. extract the zip, and open powershell in the extracted directory
 8. `python setup.py install`
-9. plug in the DSA815
+9. plug in and power on your DSA815
 10. download zadig from http://zadig.akeo.ie/downloads
 11. run the executable
 12. select the DSA815 in the drop-down